caproto/caproto/doc/source/index.rst

 Circuits, and Channels.
 But, crucially, it performs no I/O itself: handling sockets and transport is completely up the caller.
 Caproto is a toolkit for building programs that speak EPICS.

+The authors pronounce caproto "kah-proto" (not "C.A. proto").
+It's fun to say.

 Why do this?
 ============